-In the spring of 2017, our brand new $50.1 million Delbrook Community Recreation Centre at 851 West Queens Road will open, replacing both the old William Griffin and Delbrook Centres.
+In May, 2017, the phased opening of our brand new $50.1 million Delbrook Community Recreation Centre at 851 West Queens Road began, replacing both the old William Griffin and Delbrook Centres.

-Once the recreation programs have all been transferred to the new centre (by the end of July, 2017), the old Delbrook buildings will be underused.
+Now that the recreation programs have all been transferred to the new centre, the old Delbrook buildings are underused.
 Studies have also shown that the old north and south recreation buildings are at the end of their lives.

 Now is the time for the community to help decide the future of the lands the old Delbrook buildings sit on.

 Community deliberative dialogue: An open and transparent process